probe-lab/tiros/README.md

 ## Measurement Methodology

-We are running Tiros as a scheduled AWS ECS task in seven different AWS regions.
+We are running Tiros as a scheduled AWS ECS task in four different AWS regions.
 These regions are:

 - `eu-central-1`
-- `ap-south-1`
 - `af-southeast-2`
-- `sa-east-1`
 - `us-east-2`
 - `us-west-1`
-- `af-south-1`

 Each ECS task consists of three containers: